 According to the anti-secrecy organisation WikiLeaks, Mr Snowden applied for asylum in 21 countries, with letters passed to Russian officials who met him at his secret location in the Moscow airport, where he has stayed since fleeing Hong Kong, where the US attempted to launch an extradition bid.
 The US has charged the former intelligence contractor with violating espionage laws for leaking classified information about US surveillance operations.

-Venezuelan President Nicolas Maduro has said that he would consider an asylum request from Mr Snowden, but suggestions that the Latin American leader, who is in Moscow for an international gas forum, might spirit Mr Snowden away on his presidential jet appeared unfounded.
-He did speak out in favour of the whistleblower.
+Venezuelan President Nicolas Maduro has said that he would consider an asylum request from Snowden, but suggestions that the Latin American leader, who is in Moscow for an international gas forum, might spirit him away on his presidential jet appeared unfounded.
+However, he did speak out in favour of Snowden.
 “He deserves the world’s protection,” Mr Maduro said.
 “What has he done?
 Did he launch a missile and kill someone?
 Did he rig a bomb and kill someone?
 No. He is preventing war.”

 There have been no confirmed sightings of Snowden since he landed in Moscow on 30 June, leading many to believe he is being guarded by Russian security agents, although President Vladimir Putin has denied this.
 It had seemed that Russia might be preparing to offer shelter after Snowden handed an asylum application to the duty consul at Sheremetyevo on Sunday.
 President Vladimir Putin said Russia could offer Snowden asylum on the condition that the whistleblower stopped leaking information “harmful” to the US.
 Mr Putin’s spokesman Dmitry Peskov said that this condition had been too much for the stranded American, who had then withdrawn his application.